 Breathing is the one necessity of life that we don’t really need to think about.
 When we breathe in, oxygen is taken to all of our cells in the body and breathing out removes the waste product carbon dioxide.

-Due to modern day life, most of us don’t use the full capacity of our lungs.
+Due to modern day life, most of us don’t use the full capacity of our lungs, especially in stressful situations.
 This can affect the oxygen and carbon dioxide exchange and contribute to many factors, such as, anxiety and fatigue.

 Simple breathing exercises can make a big difference if you make them part of your regular routine.

 Have a look at the 3 breathing techniques below:

 - Breathe in through your nose for 4 seconds